Canoe camping in the Weerribben-Wieden

-This canoe camping trip is suitable for intermediate and advanced paddlers with previous canoeing experience and a good level of fitness.
+This canoe camping trip is accessible for all paddlers with advanced canoeing skills and a good level of fitness.
 We will mostly be paddling on small canals and waterways but will have to cross some large bodies of water.
 Competence steering the canoe and good boat controle are advisable skills.
 You can expect up to 5-7 hours of paddling a day plus breaks.

 - Drybag of 50L for your personal affairs

-- Lunch and dinner on Saturday, breakfast, lunch and dinner on Sunday, breakfast, lunch and dinner on Monday, breakfast and lunch on Tuesday
+- Lunch and dinner on Saturday, breakfast, lunch and dinner on Sunday, breakfast, lunch on Monday

 What to bring?

 - Sunscreen, sun hat, sunglasses with floater string.

 Arrival and departure

 We make a start in Ossenzijl.
 You are expected Saturday at 10:00am.
 We will be back on tuesday afternoon at approximately 05:00pm.
 Cars will be parked safely.